Become a Student Member! Join our community helping animals…

-Gretta, Student Ambassador, University College Dublin
+Gretta, Student Member, University College Dublin

 ‘I chose to host a film screening on campus here at UCD because I wanted to connect with an audience who may not have otherwise been familiar with issues related to animal legal rights.
 I chose the film ‘The Last Pig’ in part because it was the only film related to animal welfare whose trailer I could watch without crying!
 But the film also stood out to me because it depicted what, in my opinion, are awful aspects of the meat industry in a way that was not graphic or condescending but instead emotional, philosophical and, in a way, gentle.